ethereumjs/organization/docs/technical.rst

 ----------

-All libraries are transpiled to a lower common denominator JavaScript version (see section below), this section describes what language features are agreed upon to be be used in the non-transpiled source code of the libraries.
+All libraries are transpiled to a lower common denominator JavaScript version (see section below), this section describes what language features are agreed upon to be used in the non-transpiled source code of the libraries.